saitamasahil/skyscraper/docs/CLIHELP.md

 ### -c &lt;FILENAME&gt;

 Sets a non-default config file.
 By default Skyscraper uses the file `/home/<USER>/.skyscraper/config.ini`.
+A relative filepath will be prepended with the current working directory.
+If you provide a config file that does not exist, Skyscraper will print a warning and will continue by using built-in default values for the configuration.

 **Example(s)**